 World War Two frequently inspires historical fictions across books, television series, movies and games.
 The setting had already been used for toys and table top games for some time, but from the late 1990s in particular World War Two became an established well of inspiration for game developers.

 Cut straight to the action with our list of the best World War Two Strategy Games below.
-You can also use our list of the Best World War Two shooter games, the best Battle of Britain games and the best tank games.
+You can also use our list of the best World War Two shooter games, the best Battle of Britain games and the best tank games.

 Partisans 1941 (2020)

 Captain Zorin is a Red Army officer with an inexplicably Cockney accent and a penchant for throwing knives.
 He’s the central character in Partisans 1941, a solid real-time tactics game about resistance fighters on the Eastern Front.

 When you meet him he’s in a German prisoner-of-war camp.
 After escaping into the forest to meet comrade Fetisov, who’s handy with a submachine gun, and youngster Sanek, who can leap over walls, Zorin establishes a guerilla headquarters.
 As its commander you must manage recruits and plan missions on which to take them: sabotaging bridges, assassinating commandants, and the like.